-We studied over the last years the complexity of the set of lines and free line segments tangent to possibly intersecting arbitrary convex polytopes and presented an efficient sweep-plane algorithm for computing such lines or free segments.
-These results, which significantly improve the state of the art on this subject, were published this year in the journal SIAM Journal on Computing [15].
-We also presented a first implementation of this algorithm in a video at this year's SoCG conference [35].
-Related to this work, we studied various predicates, arising in three-dimensional visibility, concerning line transversals to lines and segments in 3D.
+Lines tangent to geometric objects play a fundamental role in visibility problems, for instance, as generators of shadow boundaries.
+We studied over the last years the complexity of the set of lines and free line segments tangent to possibly intersecting arbitrary convex polytopes and presented an efficient sweep-plane algorithm for computing such lines or free segments [45].
+We recently completed a first implementation of this algorithm that computes robustly the vertices of the visibility skeleton of a set of convex polyhedra in generic position [61].
+This implementation is a key element of the prototype described above for computing limits of umbra; it also allowed us to study experimentally the size of the 3D visibility skeleton (a data structures that encodes visibility information) in a random setting and, in particular, to show that the constant involved in the asymptotic complexity is small [30].
+Related to this work, we studied various predicates, arising in threedimensional visibility, concerning line transversals to lines and segments in 3D.
 In particular, we computed the degrees of standard methods of evaluating these predicates.
 We showed that the degrees of some of these methods are surprisingly high (up to 168), which may explain why computing line transversals with finite-precision floating-point arithmetic is prone to error.
-Our results also suggest the need to explore alternatives to the standard methods of computing these quantities because efficient predicates for solving such elementary queries are important for the development of robust and efficient algorithmic solutions to 3D visibility problems.
-This work was submitted and accepted this year in the journal Computational Geometry, Theory and Applications [22].
+This work was accepted this year in the journal Computational Geometry, Theory and Applications [20].
+Due to the high degree of these standard predicates, we explored alternatives and presented efficient predicates for solving such elementary queries [26] which are important for the development of robust and efficient algorithmic solutions to 3D visibility problems.

-We also published this year some results on tangents to triangles in the journal Discrete and Computational Geometry [16].
-We submitted to the journal Discrete and Computational Geometry a proof of an important folklore theorem in computer graphics, which is that a polyhedron of complexity n that approximates a surface in some reasonable way has silhouettes of expected size $O(\sqrt{n})$ , where the average is taken over all points of view [41].
-Three other results on two-dimensional visibility were also published this year [17], [18], [23].
+On the properties of lines tangent to geometric objects, we also published this year in the journal Discrete and Computational Geometry a proof of an important folklore theorem in computer graphics, which is that a polyhedron of complexity n that approximates a surface in some reasonable way has silhouettes of expected size $O(\sqrt{n})$ , where the average is taken over all points of view [21].